11 Best Insurance Lead Generation Tips & Ideas

 Align with search intent

 Search engine optimization (SEO) is one of the most powerful lead generation methods available.
 That’s because it doesn’t rely on cold calling or direct mail.
 Rather, SEO meets your audience in real-time precisely when they would benefit most.
 But, you don’t want just any audience.
-The key to filling your funnel with water, and not marbles, is to align your content with the search intent for the target keywords.
+The key to filling your funnel with water, and not marbles, is understand how to determine search intent for your target keywords.

 In other words, don’t do keyword research without actually thinking about the person making that search.
 For example: